klaytnusecase/Donation_In-kind-Donation-Tracking/README.md

 ## To-do List

 #### 1. API is exposed.
-Make API key and API athucated architercture to blocks the access without permission
+Make API key and API authentication architercture to blocks the access without permission
 #### 2. Most parts of project is moblie-friendly, but some parte doesn't.
 Make project more moblie friendly.